second-state/SOLL/doc/guides/DevGuide.md

 │   ├── (...)
 │   └── example           // Examples of every release
 │       ├── 0-0-1.sol     // A basic smart contract example (SafeMath)
-|       ├── 0-0-1.sol     // A partial version of ERC20 contract
+|       ├── 0-0-2.sol     // A partial version of ERC20 contract
-│       └── 0-0-3.sol     // A full function example of ERC20 contract
+|       ├── 0-0-3.sol     // A full function example of ERC20 contract
+│       └── 0-0-4.yul     // A fibonacci sequence example written in Yul
 ├── (...)
 └── utils
     ├── (...)